n0ring/n0ring/README.md

 Hello!
 My name is Aleksandr.
-Since april 2021 i'm studying at Ecole 42 in Moscow.
+Since april 2021 i'm studying at 21 school (Ecole 42) in Moscow.

 I have some experience with:
   - C/C++